 For example, strips arranged horizontally will create different effects as opposed to the strips that are arranged vertically.
 The difference lies in the binocular disparity or the dissimilar image location of your eyes.
-Simply put, it affects how the images are seen individually by your left and right eye, thus dictating the effect of the lenticular print.
+Simply put, it affects how the images are seen individually by your left and right eye.
+This dictates the effect of the lenticular print.

-However, for advanced effects like 3D printing, the images portray the different angles of the same image to create the illusion of surface depth.
-Through the magnification of different focal points and images, they are also able to create the illusion of change, movement, or depth in its imagery.
+However, for advanced effects like 3D printing, the image stays constant while the angles vary, creating the illusion of surface depth.
+By magnifying focal points and images, they also create the illusion of change, movement, or depth in their imagery.

 When the desired effect is chosen and the lenticular images are processed, they are then printed for their intended purpose.
 From sports merchandises to business cards, lenticular prints have been in the spotlight.
 They graced the magazine cover of Rolling Stones and classic movie posters like Matrix and Species II.